expo/router/docs/docs/features/routing.md

 ### Native Layouts

-Mobile app users expect a certain look and feel for layouts that are hard to replicate (e.g. stacks).
+Mobile app users expect a refined platform-specific look and native feel for layouts.
 Expo Router provides a few drop-in native layouts that you can use to easily achieve familiar native behavior.

 - `Stack` - Render a stack of screens like a deck of cards with a header on top.
 This is a native stack navigator that uses native animations and gestures.
 Extends the library [`@react-navigation/native-stack`](https://reactnavigation.org/docs/native-stack-navigator).
 - `Tabs` - Render screens with a tab bar below. [`@react-navigation/bottom-tabs`](https://reactnavigation.org/docs/bottom-tab-navigator/).